AP Statistics with Chang

-WELCOME to AP Statistics, an introductory course to the traditional statistical concepts and tools for collecting, analyzing, and drawing conclusions from data along with their probabalistic underpinnings.
-In this modern world driven by data, an understanding of data representations and data usage become ever more significant.
+AP Statistics is an introductory course to the traditional concepts and tools for collecting, analyzing, and drawing conclusions from data.
+In this modern world driven by data, an understanding of data representations and decrypting others’ analyses of data become ever more important.

 These concepts and tools can be used to investigate questions such as: